awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

       docker run -p 9000:8080 hello-world:latest
       ```

    1. Test your Lambda function\.
-From your project directory, run a `curl` command to invoke your function:
+In a new terminal window, run a `curl` command to invoke your function:

       ```
       curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'